mrocklin/thesis/sympy-inference.md

     Example: Given that $x$ is positive, is $x+1$ positive?
 2. A set of relations between pairs of predicates.
     Example: $x$ is a natural number implies that $x$ is positive.
-3. A set of relations between predicates and expressions
+3. A set of relations between predicates and operators
-    Example: The sum of positive numbers is positive or The square of a real number is positive
+    Example: The addition of positive numbers is positive or The square of a real number is positive
 4. A solver for satisfyability given the above relations